kumahq/kuma-website/docs/docs/0.1.0/README.md

 Built on top of Envoy, Kuma can instrument any L4/L7 traffic to secure, observe, route, and enhance connectivity between any service or database.
 It can be used natively in Kubernetes via CRDs or a RESTful API across other environments.
 Either way, usage does not require a change to our application's code.

-While being simple to use for most use-cases, Kuma also provides policies to configure the underlying Envoy data-planes in a more fine grained way, therefore catering to both first time user of Service Mesh, as well as most experienced ones.
+While being simple to use for most use-cases, Kuma also provides policies to configure the underlying Envoy data-planes in a more fine-grained manner.
+The result caters to both first-time users of Service Mesh, as well as the most experienced ones.

 <center>
 <img src="/images/docs/0.1.0/diagram-01.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>